MarcoSchiavello/Trackstry/README.md

 POST /v1/auth/logout
 ```

-Remove the token from the cookie
+Remove the token from the Cookies

 Response: